Omar Dominguez

 • Choose your hard, because both roads ask everything of you and only one of them ends in regret

-• Useful is rarer than nice, and one honest word is worth a hundred kind ones
+• Useful is rarer than nice, and one honest word outweighs a hundred kind ones

 • Bravery is a step and not a feeling, so you take it first and let the rest catch up

-• Average is expensive, because safety is usually a mirage that arrives later with a bill
+• Average is expensive, because the safety it promises usually arrives later as a bill

 On my shelf